p7ayfu77/astro-csbdeep/README.md

 Open up the notebook `AstroNoise2Noise.ipynb` and configure the same python interpreter path `.venv` in the top right hand of the VS Code interface.

 Happy coding and clear skies!

+## Contributors

+Want to say a big thank you to the CSBDeep team who provided their framework along with great examples to get started.

+To date, further much appreciated thanks go to contributions from:

+* Michael Kitange - ongoing validation and contributions to code
+* JimmyTheChicken#2719 - STF Tone Mapping Algorithm

+More to come!